 John Keane is Professor of Politics at the University of Sydney and at the Wissenschaftszentrum Berlin (WZB).
-He is the Director of the newly-founded OnDemocracy.org initiative and the Institute for Democracy and Human Rights (IDHR).
-Proud of his South Australian roots, John was educated at the Universities of Adelaide and Toronto (where he was mentored by C.B.Macpherson) and King’s College, University of Cambridge.
+He is the Director of the newly-founded Sydney Democracy Network (SDN).
+Renowned globally for his creative thinking about democracy, John Keane was educated at the Universities of Adelaide and Toronto (where he was mentored by C.B.Macpherson) and King’s College, University of Cambridge.

 Well before the European revolutions of 1989, he first came to public prominence as a defender of ‘civil society’ and the democratic opposition in central and eastern Europe.
 His political and scholarly writing during that period was often published under the pen name Erica Blair.
 In 1989 he founded the world’s first Centre for the Study of Democracy in London.
 During his many years living in Europe, The Times ranked him one of Britain’s leading political thinkers and writers whose work has 'world-wide importance'.
 The Australian Broadcasting Commission (ABC) has described him as “one of Australia’s great intellectual exports".

-Among his best-known books are The Media and Democracy (translated into more than 25 languages); the best-selling biography Tom Paine: A Political Life (2009); a new interpretation of the gains and losses of globalisation Global Civil Society (2003); Violence and Democracy (2004); and The Future of Representative Democracy (2011).
+Among his best-known books are The Media and Democracy (translated into more than 25 languages); the best-selling biography Tom Paine: A Political Life (2009); a new interpretation of the gains and losses of globalisation Global Civil Society?
+(2003); Violence and Democracy (2004); and the recently published Democracy and Media Decadence (2013).
 He writes a column for the London/Melbourne-based web platform The Conversation.
 His Life and Death of Democracy was short-listed for the 2010 Non-Fiction Prime Minister's Literary Award.
 It is the first full-scale history of democracy for over a century.
-Portuguese, Greek and Brazilian translations have appeared and Chinese, Korean, Japanese and Spanish editions are on their way.
+Portuguese, Greek, Brazilian and Japanese translations have appeared and Chinese, Korean, Spanish and Arabic editions are on their way.

 Disquiet and disaffection are spreading through the drought fields of democracy.
 The trends demand unorthodox political thinking, a new sense of urgency about democracy’s strengths and weaknesses.
 But fresh democratic thinking requires different methods of saying things, of exposing silences and taken-for-granted presumptions.
 The academic article and the book are poorly suited to the task.
 Notebooks are a better medium for doing these things: they’re a democratic form of writing, as I try to show in a new column for the Melbourne-based web platform The Conversation.
 Made up of broken and interrupted fragments, they grip the ground but don’t suppose they own it.
 The democracy notebooks expose perplexities and pose question marks.
 But as you read them please remember: there are no known maps, timetabled destinations or guaranteed safe passages.